Open source project - F.A.Q

-// Here, you'll find answers to common questions about the unique blend of downloadable artworks, the Vexel display system, and the growing ecosystem of Specimens, Cores, Sentries and Visions, that make up the collection.
-From technical printing specifications to the deeper lore of Arkhorin, we've curated these responses to enhance your journey into this democratized art experience where every collector becomes a creator.
+// Here, you'll find answers to common questions about downloadable Kura Curiosa artworks, the Tape Matrix system, and all the other projects that make up my free-to-3Dprint collections.
+From technical printing specifications to the lore of Arkhorin, I've curated this FAQ to enhance your journey into this democratized art experience.

 // Basic Project Information

-A: Kura Curiosa is a groundbreaking modular art project that bridges the gap between digital and physical art through 3D printing technology.
-It's a collection of interconnected artworks that can be downloaded, printed, and customized by anyone.
-The project democratizes art by allowing audiences to become active participants in the creation process.
+A: Kura Curiosa is an art project that bridges the gap between digital and physical art through 3D printing technology.
+It's a collection of artworks connected to the Arkhorin's Lore, a sci-fi story devolopped on Youtube.
+The Tape Matrix is a modular futuristic shelves system to store cassette tapes.
+Those projects can be downloaded, printed, and customized by anyone.
+The idea behind those projects is to democratize art by allowing audiences to become active participants in the creation process.

-A: Kura Curiosa is created by me (Baptiste Tavernier), a Tokyo-based Frenco-spanish artist and independent curator.
+A: Well... me (Baptiste Tavernier), a Tokyo-based Franco-spanish artist and independent curator.
 I have combined my passion for art, technology, and storytelling to create this unique project that challenges traditional art boundaries.

 Q: What's the story/lore behind Kura Curiosa?

-A: Kura Curiosa represents a mysterious archive of artifacts and specimens, drawing inspiration from ancient cabinets of curiosities, sci-fi themes, and modular synthesizers (yeah, I know, weird combination...)
+A: Kura Curiosa represents a mysterious archive of artifacts and specimens, drawing inspiration from ancient cabinets of curiosities and sci-fi themes.

-The project's narrative is spread and explored through each module's description and a series of 'LOGS', which delves into the deeper mythology and interconnected stories around the collection.
+The project's narrative is spread and explored through a series of videos, which delves into the deeper mythology and interconnected stories around Arkhorin, a Dyson sphere at the center of the universe that houses a museum.

-Q: What are the different ways to acquire Kura Curiosa modules?
+Q: What are the different ways to acquire open modules?

 Q: What do I need to start?

-A: Kura Curiosa is a modular system crafted for the seamless assembly of 3D-printed models.
+A: Tape Matrix is a modular system crafted for the seamless assembly of 3D-printed cassette shelves.
 Naturally, a 3D printer is essential.
-The system revolves around two key elements: the Vexel frames, which serve as the foundation, and the various forms of content housed inside the Vexels.
+The system revolves around two key elements: the cassette frames, which serve as the foundation, and the various forms of auxiliary modules that give a cool & futuristic vibe to the whole assembly.

-To build your Kura Curiosa collection, you’ll need just two simple components: M3 x 8mm screws and M3 square nuts (5.5mm width, 2.5mm thickness).
-These are all it takes to securely fasten the pieces together and start assembling your own unique modular masterpiece.
+To build your Tape Matrix wall, you’ll need just two simple components: M3 x 8mm screws and M3 square nuts (5.5mm width, 2.5mm thickness).
+These are all it takes to securely fasten the pieces together and start assembling your own unique modular containment for your sonic relics.

-For those looking to display their collection on walls, the system includes modular hooks that can be easilly fasten to any vexel.
-These can be used to either screw directly into the wall or attach hooks for hanging with wires.
+For those looking to display their big collection on walls, the system includes modules with holes that can be used to screw directly the entire assembly onto a wall.

 Q: How do I start?

-A: From there, you can expand your collection by adding new Vexels to either side of your existing one—the only limit is the size of your wall!
-New free modules are added every month, continually expanding the possibilities and offering endless combinations.
+A: All you need is to download a few tape container modules, and if you want to give your collection a sci-fi mood, a couple auxiliary modules.
+You can always expand your collection by adding new modules to either side of your existing one—the only limit is the size of your wall!
+New free modules are added from time to time, continually expanding the possibilities and offering endless combinations.
 There are no rules—build and expand your collection in whatever way inspires you.

 // 3D PRINTING SPECIFICS